wwaldo598/WSRest-Points/README.md

 `{"status":400,"code":-1,"message":"The value of the parameter 'id' is required"}`

-If the transaction to process was already recorded so we can get the following message.
+If the transaction to process was already registered then we can receive the following message.

 `curl -v -d "{\"id\":19,\"customer\":\"Client-1\", \"purchaseAmount\": 100, \"purchaseDate\": \"12-10-2021\"}" -H "Content-Type: application/json" http://localhost:8080/pointsAppWS/transaction`